Clervaux – monks, mountain biking and museums

-Although the nature centre is closed, you can stay at Robbesscheier overnight if you want to be out in nature.
-Alternatively the Hotel International, sister hotel Clervaux Boutique and the Hotel du Commerce are all open during the holidays.
-Spa, well-being and fitness areas will remain closed, but the hotels are all happy to serve takeaway food from their restaurant menus.
+The nature centre is open with some activities on offer from 10.00 to 16.30, and you can stay at Robbesscheier overnight if you want to be out in nature.
+Alternatively the Hotel International, sister hotel Clervaux Boutique and the Hotel du Commerce are both open business.
 You’ll find a list of hotels here.

 In addition to the monk's tour of the Benedictine Abbey, you can take part in themed visits on the Battle of the Bulge on 9 July, 18 September and 12 November, with more information here.

 A guide from CEBA (Cercle d'études de la Bataille des Ardennes) will take you through the centre of Clervaux and the museum in a two hour historical tour to relive the main events and various anecdotes of this famous 1944 battle.
 Afterwards you can try a local three-course meal at Rhino.
 The walk is 2km in total and the tour departs from the Tourist Centre at 9.30 (meal at 12.00), and the guide speaks Luxembourgish, German, French and English.
 You can reserve via email@example.com.

 You can also take a self-guided tour on one of two routes - 1km/30 minutes or 2.5km/ 60 minutes, using the Lauschtour mobile phone app.
 The tour starts in the old town, then leads along a hiking trail to Loreto Chapel and then on to the castle.
 Once downloaded you don't need a wifi or data connection.